Skip to main content

 6. FlexJobs

-FlexJobs is a platform that is only partially free.
-You have access to a certain extent on their website, but if you want to apply or view full job details, you must pay a subscription fee.
+FlexJobs is a platform that is not completely free.
+You have access to a certain extent on their website, but if you want to apply or view full details of a job, you need to pay a subscription fee.

-Their cheapest option is the weekly subscription, so if you are on a budget and want to try the website, that's the option.
+Their cheapest option is the weekly subscription, so if you are on a budget and want to try the website out, that's the option.
 Moreover, they might offer a discount on their regular prices.

 7. Working Nomads

-They offer different categories to browse from.
-However, the number of jobs available could do with some improvement for some of them.
+They offer different categories to browse from, however, the number of jobs available is very limited for some of them.

 8. Remote OK

-This job platform has a playful, colorful design - lots of emojis, animations, and bright colors.
-You can choose any of the categories listed, but remember that some can have limited offers.
+This is a job platform with a playful colorful design - lots of emojis, animations, and bright colors.
+You can choose any of the various categories listed, but keep in mind that some of those can have limited offers.

-You must create an account with RemoteOK for some jobs, while others would allow you to apply through the job provider website.
+For some jobs, you will need to create an account with RemoteOK, while others would allow you to apply through the job provider website.

 9. Indeed

-Indeed is also a trendy job platform offering remote opportunities.
-You will need to create an account to access the job offers.
-The process will be even quicker if you choose to do so by using your Google or Facebook account.
+Indeed is also a very popular job platform offering remote opportunities.
+To have access to the job offers you will need to create an account.
+If you choose to do so by using your Google or Facebook account, the process will be even quicker.

-Their remote positions are over 150 000, and you can apply on companies' websites.
+Their remote positions are over 150 000 and you have the option to apply on companies' websites.

 10. LinkedIn

 Now, here is a different style of searching for jobs.
 LinkedIn is a social network.
-It is not the traditional job board where you apply for projects only.
+It is not the traditional job board where you apply for jobs only.

 Besides applying, you can connect with people, publish posts, fill out your profile, and take exams to prove your qualifications.